College of Liberal Arts & Social Sciences > Academics > History of Art & Architecture > Student Resources > Advising >

 In order to provide a forum for the fair resolution of academic disputes involving individual students and appropriateness of course grades, procedures have been developed and will be applied to all cases involving DePaul University students.
 All grade challenges in LAS must be filed by using the Grade Challenge Form available on the Undergraduate Advising Forms

 site.
 For additional information regarding grade challenges, see DePaul's Undergraduate Course Catalog.

 Can I get into a closed class in History of Art and Architecture?

 NOTE: It is departmental policy not to admit students to classes that have already reached their enrollment cap, but instructors do have some discretion on this point to accommodate extenuating circumstances.
-Instructors also may, at their discretion, admit a student after the "add" deadline has passed, by contacting LASAdvising for approval.
+Instructors also may, at their discretion, give permission for a student to be enrolled after the "add" deadline has passed by following an internal process.